Resummed predictions for hadronic Higgs boson decays: Results

 A comparison of the NNLO+NNLL$'$ results at the partonic and showered levels is presented in \fig{tau2validationbb} for the $H\rightarrow b\bar{b}$ process and in \fig{tau2validationgg} for the $H\rightarrow gg$ process, while the corresponding comparisons of the showered and hadronised events are shown in \figs{tau2hadvalidationbb}{tau2hadvalidationgg}.
 The panels in the plots show three different regions of the \twoj spectrum: the peak (leftmost panels), where resummation effects are expected to be dominant; the transition (centre panels), where the resummed and fixed-order calculations compete for importance; and the tail (rightmost panels), where the resummation is switched off and the fixed-order calculation provides the correct physical description.
-We observe that in the $b\bar{b}$ channel the $\Tau_2$ is well-preserved by the shower, while hadronisation effects shift the distribution to higher values of $\Tau_2$ across all regions.
+We observe that in the $b\bar{b}$ channel the $\Tau_2$ is well preserved by the shower, while hadronisation effects shift the distribution to higher values of $\Tau_2$ across all regions.
 This can be compared to the results obtained in Ref.~\cite{Alioli:2012fc}, keeping in mind the aforementioned difference between the \twoj definitions used at hadron level and the different energy scale which result in competing contributions to the shift.

 In the $gg$ channel, the effect of the shower on the $\Tau_2$ spectrum is greater, especially at the lowest values of $\Tau_2$, but it preserves the shape of the distribution to within the scale variation bands closer to the peak and in the transition region.
 We also notice that the partonic and showered predictions give a negative cross section for very small values of $\Tau_2$, below the nonperturbative freeze-out of the profile scales.
 This behaviour should not be concerning as it happens in a region where the perturbative resummed results are already questionable and, as mentioned before, we do not include any nonperturbative uncertainty.
+We have verified that the size of the negative value is augmented by the nonsingular corrections which we include via an additive approach.
+Indeed, when examining the resummed $\Tau_2$ distribution alone, the behaviour at small $\Tau_2$ remains negative but is compatible with a value of zero to within the quoted uncertainties.